Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and study the details of the implementation.
 Then close that block, open another block and study it.
 There is no other navigational mechanism needed.
+The entire screen is used to display source code.
 The purpose of posting this codebase at this stage is to get people to use these codebase navigation techniques and see if they are effective in understanding this 5000 line codebase.
 This serves as an introduction to this source-code toolkit.

 ModalWX.cpp, when viewed in an IDE is rather large and unwieldy.
-We are working on adding a source code editor to it so that it becomes easier to edit it and create a Modal app based on it.
+Once we add a source code editor to it it will become easier to edit it and create a Modal app based on it.
-Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX and code folding, while available on all IDEs, is not commonly used since it is mouse-based, time-consuming, breaks the flow and is hence not convenient.
+Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX and code folding, while available on all IDEs, is not commonly used since it is mouse-based, time-consuming, breaks the flow and hence, is not convenient.

 # Building and Running the app: